stan-dot/silver-octo-fiesta/reports/diss2/slides.md

 few diagrams

-meeting on TUesday with a draft of that
+meeting on Tuesday with a draft of that